 - Protect your property from creditors and the court

 Chapter 13 has distinct advantages.
-However, you are committed to a three to five-year bankruptcy plan.
+However, you are committed to a three to the five-year bankruptcy plan.
 You cannot borrow money or sell major assets without court approval.
-However, you can get rid of debts and rebuild your financial wellbeing without fear of losing your home, car, and other assets.
+However, you can get rid of debts and rebuild your financial well-being without fear of losing your home, car, and other assets.

 2) Calculating the Chapter 13 Plan Payment in Wisconsin